 The Industry Supply Group manages decisions relating to the global supply chain process.
 Specifically, they monitor quality assurance and rules around labelling, packaging, and the export of kiwifruit.
 ISG also help in the negotiation of industry wide commercial contracts relating to supply chain activities.
-ISG has 3 Grower reps, 6 Zespri reps, and 13 Supply Entity reps.
+ISG has 3 grower reps, 5 Zespri reps, and one rep appointed by each registered supplier.